esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 **Important:**
 >Answering these questions will help you formulate a cohesive solution that can be communicated effectively across your team and organization.

+### Lesson 4: Identifying accessibility bias
+>Our abilities can definitely lead to biases.
+We want to be careful, so we're not painting our own experience as what everyone else would go through.

+>Consider the following about yourself:

+-   Physical abilities
+-   Cognitive abilities
+-   Position and role

 ## Useful resources
 TODO: Add more  useful links.
 - [The Web Content Accessibility Guidelines v.
 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/)